coder/coder/docs/tutorials/best-practices/speed-up-templates.md

 ### Template lock file

-On each workspace build, Terraform will examine the providers used by the template and attempt to download the latest version of each provider (unless constrained to a specific version).
+On each workspace build, Terraform will examine the providers used by the template and attempt to download the latest version of each provider unless it is constrained to a specific version.
 Terraform exposes a mechanism to build a static list of provider versions, which improves cacheability.

-Without caching, Terraform will need to download each provider on each build, and this can create unnecessary network and disk I/O.
+Without caching, Terraform will download each provider on each build, and this can create unnecessary network and disk I/O.

 `terraform init` generates a `.terraform.lock.hcl` which instructs Coder provisioners to cache specific versions of your providers.